itsmarlo/tamagotchi-1.0/README.md

 Tamagotchi Pet made in Python 3 with Turtle and Pygame.

 This code is for free use.
-The script and the song was made 100% by me.

 <h3>Take care</h3>
 <img src="happy.png" width=300px>